 Visits are for serious wine enthusiasts and collectors and are usually with their sales and marketing director.
 An educational component is part of a visit here including details on terroir and what makes each of their vineyards unique – as well as some interesting history of the valley.

 NOTE: Visits resumed in late 2023 and include several individualized experiences.
-Stay posted for our revisit and **significant updates** to this review including current release wines, the transformation of the property, details about the Nine Suns acquisition and subsequent plans for that property and current photographs of the Realm Estate.
-We hope to visit sometime in early to mid spring 2024 after our annual winter break to Thailand unless we receive an invite to the property prior to this.
+Stay posted for our revisit and **significant updates** to this review including current release wines, the transformation of the property and current photographs of Realm Moonracer Estate.
+We will be visiting Realm Houyi Estate, Moonracer Estate and Realm North throughout fall 2024 to update our notes and photography.

 Realm Houyi Estate

-In mid 2022 Nine Suns Winery and the Houyi Vineyard on Pritchard Hill were purchased by Realm Cellars.
-This acquisition included the entire property, physical winery, the Nine Suns and Houyi wine brands and remaining wines.
-Realm has long been familiar with the Nine Suns property having first purchased grapes from the site in 2013.
+In mid 2022 Nine Suns Winery and the Houyi Vineyard on Pritchard Hill were purchased by Realm Cellars although Realm began overseeing the farming of the site several months prior.
+This acquisition included the entire property, physical winery, the Nine Suns and Houyi wine brands and remaining inventory.
+An in honoring the previous ownership, Realm Cellars kept the name Houyi Estate.
+Realm had been well-acquainted with Houyi Estate having first purchased grapes from the site in 2013.
 Previous owners, the Changs, including Jason and his wife Flora were extremely involved in building and operating the winery.
-Flora continues to operate her own brand Plinth and continues to source grapes for Plinth from the Houyi Vineyard.
+Flora continues to operate her own brand Plinth and continues to source grapes for Plinth from the Houyi Vineyard, the only producer Realm Cellars still sells to from the estate.

-This 40-acre property is planted to 23 acres of vines (HOUYI Vineyard) including all five primary Bordeaux red varieties; the majority to Cabernet Sauvignon with smaller amounts of Merlot, Cabernet Franc, Petite, Verdot and Malbec.
-As with a number of their Pritchard Hill neighbors, their own soils are extremely rocky and iron rich red in color.
-Vines were already here when the Chang’s purchased; the oldest vines on site date to 2004.
+This 40-acre property is planted to 23 acres of vines (HOUYI Vineyard) including all five primary Bordeaux red varieties; the majority to Cabernet Sauvignon and Cabernet Franc with small blocks of Merlot and Petit Verdot.
+The vines are carefully managed including flagging vines having too little or too much vigor and treating them individually in terms of pruning, water and soil amendment needs.
+As with a number of their Pritchard Hill neighbors, the soils here are extremely rocky and iron rich red in color.
+Vines were already here when the Chang’s purchased the property; the oldest vines on site date to 2004.
 After purchasing the property, the family initially sold the grapes to several premium producers; the first wine they produced was from the 2011 vintage (200 cases) but elected not to release it.
 Their first commercial bottling as Nine Suns was a 2012 Cabernet Sauvignon.

 The name Nine Suns was carefully chosen to honor the Chang’s heritage.
 Nine Suns is part of a Chinese legend (often told to children) where 10 individual suns would rise and set each day taking turns doing so.
 One day all ten suns rose at once and the earth soon suffered due to the heat.
 Houyi, a mythological Chinese archer was given the task of eliminating the suns – he successfully shot down 9 suns leaving only one.